lvecsey/applyenv/README.md

-Takes the texture output from [envgd](https://github.com/lvecsey/envgd) as the filter to apply.
+Takes the texture output from [envgd](https://github.com/lvecsey/envgd) as the filter to apply to a raw audio file.

+This project also depends on the sox audio conversion utility.

-Start by using .png file as created from the envgd project.
-For example, place the file as input_signal1-source.png and then generate the raw .rgb file:
+Start by using the .png file as created from the envgd project.
+For example, place the file as input_signal1-source.png and then generate the corresponding raw .rgb file:

 ```console
 make input_signal1.rgb